Chile

 Historical emissions

-LULUCF data for 1990-2018 is taken from the Greenhouse Gas Inventory in Chile’s Fourth Biennial Update Report to the UNFCCC (Ministerio del Medio Ambiente, 2020).
+LULUCF data from 1990 to 2020 is taken from the Greenhouse Gas Inventory presented alongside Chile’s Fifth Biennial Update Report to the UNFCCC (Ministerio del Medio Ambiente, 2023).

 NDC and other targets

-No assumptions or calculation were made with respect to the unconditional NDC target for 2030 as it already included an absolute target for emissions excl.
+No assumptions or calculations were made with respect to the unconditional NDC target for 2030 as it already included an absolute target for emissions excl.
 LULUCF.
 The NDC also included a peak year (2025) and an emissions budget (excl.
-LULUCF) for the period between 2020 and 2030.
+LULUCF) for the period between 2020 and 2030 (Government of Chile, 2020a).
 These numbers were taken directly into our calculations and no additional assumptions were needed.

-For the new conditional target – a reduction of up to 45% in net emissions by 2030, compared to 2016 levels– we assumed that reductions from “net emissions” refers to economy-wide emissions incl.
+For the new conditional target – a reduction of up to 45% in net emissions by 2030, compared to 2016 levels – we assumed that reductions from “net emissions” refers to economy-wide emissions incl.
 LULUCF.
-This translates into a target of 25.4 MtCO2e, incl.
-LULUCF, by 2030.
+This translates into an emissions target of 25.1 MtCO2e (incl.
+LULUCF) by 2030.
 Chile has not provided further details on the extent to which it will rely on LULUCF to meet the conditional target, thus we have developed a range based on the following assumptions:

-• For the lower end of the range, we assumed that the further emissions reductions needed to meet the conditional target, as compared to the unconditional target, will come from reductions in all sectors, except LULUCF.
-Thus, we assume the 45% reduction would come entirely from emissions excluding LULUCF.
-This translates into an 88 MtCO2e emissions level by 2030, excl.
-LULUCF.
-For the same year, LULUCF captures would stand at -62.7 MtCO2e.
+• For the lower end of the range, we assumed that the further emissions reductions needed to meet the conditional target, as compared to the unconditional target, will come from reductions in all sectors except LULUCF.
+Thus, we assume the 45% reduction would apply to emissions excluding LULUCF.
+This translates into an 88 MtCO2e emissions level by 2030 (excl.
+LULUCF).
+For the same year, we assume the LULUCF sink would remain at -63.1 MtCO2e, its most recent historical value.

-For the upper end of the range, we assumed that the further emissions reductions needed to meet the conditional target as compared to the unconditional target will come entirely from removals in the LULUCF sector.
-This means, emissions excluding LULUCF by 2030 will remain at 95 MtCO2e (as in the unconditional target), while LULUCF captures will stand at -69.6 MtCO2e.
+• For the upper end of the range, we assumed that the further emissions reductions needed to meet the conditional target as compared to the unconditional target will come entirely from removals in the LULUCF sector.
+This means emissions excluding LULUCF by 2030 will remain at 95 MtCO2e (as in the unconditional target), while the LULUCF sink increases to -69.9 MtCO2e.

 Current policy projections

-Current policy projections have been harmonised to historical emissions up to 2021.
-We estimated current policy projections using a variety of sources across the different sectors, as described below:
+Current policy projections have been harmonised to historical emissions up to 2022.
+We derive our current policy projections using a few different sources.

 Some policy developments such as the update on the Distributed Generation Law (also referred to as the “Net Billing” Law) (Law 20.571), which triples the capacity threshold for installed capacity for projects of self-consumption, are not quantified due to lack of available data.